scmerrill/padawan360/README.md

 - ### Teeces lights

   The sketch provided here will work for version 3 of the Teeces lighting system for Logic Lights.
 Use the regular setup and installation instructions for the Teeces system.
 To control brightness and changing the lighting animations that match some scenes from the films (like the flicker pattern during the Leia Message), the Arduino for the Teeces system needs to be connected to the body Arduino via I2C.
 Connect the I2C pins from the Body Arduino to the Teeces Arduino.
 SDA->SDA pins and SCL->SCL pins.
 On the Uno these are A4 and A5 respectively and on the Mega they are 20 and 21.
 Verify the I2C pins on your Teeces Arduino.
 These can be connected via a slipring.

+- ### AstroPixels

+  This sketch is updated to support some astropixel commands.
+It is a low cost alternative to Teeces that uses neopixels.
+They can be sourced from [we-make-things](https://we-make-things.co.uk/product/astropixels/)

 - #### Optional